 There is another reason why we do not stand for election.
 Socialism cannot come through the Dail.
 If we look at a country like Chile we can see why.
 In 1973 the people elected a moderate socialist government led by President Allende.
 This democratically elected government was toppled by a CIA backed military coup.
-Repression followed in which the workers movement was smashed and thousands of militants lost their lives.
+Repression followed in which the workers' movement was smashed and thousands of militants lost their lives.
+Throughout the 1980s the US engaged in a massive programme of destabilisation to overthrow the Sandinista government in Nicaragua.

-This happened for two reasons.
+The defeat in Chile happened for two reasons.
 The Chilean socialists did not understand that real power is not in the parliament but in the boardrooms of the multinationals.
 It is those who have the money who hold real power.
-Socialism does not come through electing socialists to the Dail but through the direct action of workers taking control of the factories and land.
+Socialism does not come through electing socialists to a parliament but through the direct action of workers taking control of the factories and land.
 For us socialism can only come from below, not from the top.

-This point is not understood by the so-called socialist parties of Europe which are in government at the moment.
-In France, Spain and Greece 'socialist' governments are pushing working class peoples living standards down because international banks want loans repaid and multinationals want to maintain profits.
+This point is not understood by the so called socialist parties of Europe which have been in government recently.
+In France, Spain and Greece 'socialist' governments pushed working class peoples' living standards down because international banks wanted loans repaid and multinational corporations wanted to maintain profits.